Benjamin Wallace (writer)

-Benjamin Wallace is an American author and magazine writer known for his 2008 book The Billionaire's Vinegar.
+Benjamin Wallace is an American author and magazine writer known for his books The Billionaire's Vinegar and The Mysterious Mr. Nakamoto.

 Early life, family and education

 Benjamin Wallace was raised in Washington, D.C., the son of Daphne Wallace and Don Wallace Jr. His father was a professor emeritus of international law at Georgetown University.
 In eighth grade, he decided to be a writer.

 Wallace graduated from Georgetown with a degree in English and a minor in philosophy.

 Career

 Wallace is a contributing editor for Vanity Fair.
 He has written for New York magazine.
 Wallace often writes about technology and was one of the first journalists to cover Bitcoin in a mainstream publication.

 Earlier in his career, after briefly teaching and writing in the Czech Republic and Hungary, he moved to New York and spent two years working for a financial newsletter.
 Wallace then worked for Philadelphia magazine in which he spent his last three years at the magazine as its executive editor.